synrc/phi/README.md

 ## Credits

-This language was created by impersonated spirits of these guys:
+This language was created by non-human impersonated spirits of these guys:

 * Miranda Team (David Turner)
 * Haskell Team (Simon Peyton Jones)